 PATHWAY #1: Tech Inclusion

 This first pathway is focused on tech inclusion and includes a series of community partners, led by the Washington DC Economic Partnership.
 This pathway is broken down into five stages:

 - Identification + workforce training: Byte Back, a local DC non-profit, will partner to identify potential applicants and support on-going technology and workforce training.

 - Technical training in web development and data science: Thinkful will provide five Pathway Scholarships, including one full scholarship and four partial scholarships, to Thinkful’s flagship six-month course in web development.

 - Ongoing mentorship: Each scholar will work with a mentor who’s an expert in the field.
 Mentorship will take place in In3.
-Mentors will be curated by The Mentor Method and come from D.C. companies and will help scholars learn best practices, grow scholars’ networks, and prepare for the challenges of their first tech jobs.
+Mentors will be curated by The Mentor Method and come from D.C. companies like Amazon Web Services and Google and will help scholars learn best practices, grow scholars’ networks, and prepare for the challenges of their first tech jobs.

 - Employment: MEANS Database will be an employment partner, providing job opportunities to graduates of this program.
 At MEANS graduates will help program a website that has rescued over 100,000 pounds of food that would otherwise have been thrown away.